-Interest and other expense, net primarily consists of interest income from our investment holdings and interest expense.
-Interest expense is primarily attributable to the Notes, our now extinguished term loan, and imputed interest on acquisition-related consideration payable.
+Interest and other expense, net primarily consists of interest expense partially offset by income from our investment holdings.
+Interest expense in the current year is primarily attributable to the Notes and in prior years was primarily attributable to our now extinguished term loan and imputed interest on acquisition-related consideration payable.
 It also includes the amortization of discounts on debt and amortization of deferred financing costs related to our various debt arrangements.
+The adoption of ASU 2020-06 during the first quarter of 2022 is expected to reduce our reported interest expense as it relates to our convertible senior notes.